MiragianCycle/OVIWrite/README.md

 This .vimrc has served me well on Linux, MacOS and Android (via Termux).
 I've tested it on the following systems:

 A. **Linux**
     1. Ubuntu 20.04.
 Should work on Ubuntu derivatives such as pop!OS, Kubunutu, etc.,
     2. Debian 11
     3. Arch.
 Worked on Vanilla Arch, Arco-Linux and Garuda Linux.

-**MacOS High Sierra** (I have a 10 year old Mac so this is the best I can do for the time being)
+B. **MacOS High Sierra** (I have a 10 year old Mac so this is the best I can do for the time being)

-B. **Android**
+C. **Android**
     I have a OnePlus7T, running Android 11 (or OxygenOS 11.0.a.1 more precisely), with Termux.
 A note on Termux available on the Google Play Store: it seemingly doesn't get any updates and I can barely install any packages any more, which is why I moved to Termux version available on F-Droid.
 The repos are fresh, updated and have had no issues since moving.

-C. **Windows**
+D. **Windows**
     Yet to attempt testing on Windows.

 ## KEY-BINDINGS